top of page

 • They might not be as secure as specialized tools

-While built-in managers are good for basic use, a standalone password manager is often a better choice for more advanced needs.
+Built-in managers are fine for basic use, but a standalone password manager is usually better if you need more features.

 How Do Password Managers Respond to Data Breaches?